86Box/docs/settings/floppycdrom.rst

   * The special **PS/2** drive types have been removed, as the required inversion of the Density Select pin is now performed automatically on IBM PS/2 machines.

 * **Turbo timings:** run the drive mechanism as fast as possible.
 This decreases access times and makes some incorrectly-dumped floppies readable, but may cause issues with some operating systems and applications.
-* **Check BPB:** if unchecked, 86Box will ignore the `DOS BIOS Parameter Block <https://en.wikipedia.org/wiki/BIOS_parameter_block>`_ when determining the physical media format for a floppy image on this drive.
+* **Check BPB:** use the `DOS BIOS Parameter Block <https://en.wikipedia.org/wiki/BIOS_parameter_block>`_ when determining the physical media format for a floppy image on this drive.
 See :ref:`hardware/diskimages:Floppy disk detection` for more details.
 * **Audio:** emulate the mechanical sounds of a real floppy drive.
 A list of drive models to choose from is provided; the *None* option disables these sounds.

 .. note::